carmoicast/sethetter.github.com/_posts/2012-05-09-setting-up-backbonejs-with-ruby-on-rails.md

 Under our `createPost` function is our `removePost` function.
 We also have a reference to this function within our `events` object that allows it to be triggered by clicking on the link with the class of `remove-post`.
 The function we call simply finds the `id` of the target link that is clicked, which we populat in our template with the corresponding post id.
 It then uses this id to make a `destroy` call to our backbone app, which does the same to the server.

 Lastly we have a `handleError` function that does as it is named: handles errors.
 If we are returned an error, and the status code is 422 (Unprocessable Entity) then we launch an alert box for each of errors returned on a given attribute.

+**Edit:** CosmicCat pointed out [in the comments](http://italktoomuch.com/2012/05/setting-up-backbonejs-with-ruby-on-rails/#comment-547399608) that the view rendered before obtaining the id from the server, so we needed to move the `reset` event trigger into the success call of our create request.

 ## Creating the template